markreha/nosql/README.md

 This repository contains some example applications demonstrating the use of [Firebase](https://console.firebase.google.com) (both Realtime and Firestorm databases) and remote [MongoDB](https://www.mongodb.com) (using an account setup on mongo.com).
 These applications use a simple database schema that represents a music database that is populated with all of [**The Beatles**](https://www.thebeatles.com) albums.

 ### Example Applications<br>
 1. Firebase RealtimeDB in the Firebase/TestApp-RealtimeDB repository is written as a pure HTML and JavaScript application that can be ran with a local firebase server or deployed to the Firebase Hosting service under a sub-domain of app1.
-You can see the running application [here](https://music-database-e86f7.web.app/app1).<br>
+You can see the running application [here](https://music-database-e86f7.web.app/app1){:target="_blank" rel="noopener"}.<br>
 2. Firebase Firestorm in the Firebase/TestApp-FirestormDB repository is written as a pure HTML and JavaScript application that can be ran with a local firebase server to deployed to the Firebase Hosting service under a sub-domain of app2.
 You can see the running application [here](https://music-database-e86f7.web.app/app2).<br>
 3. MongoDB in the MongoDB/TestApp repository is written as an JavaScript Express application using Pug templating.
 I have not deployed this application anywhere (yet). <br>